 Since 2012 the Institute for Mobile Machines and Commercial Vehicles (IMN) is directed by Prof. Dr. Ludger Frerichs.
 The main objective of the institute is to establish the basis for the "Next Generation of Mobile Systems of Process, Machine and Procedures".
 In this systemic context approaches to increase the efficiency and the intelligent cross-linking are investigated particularly.
 The associated fields of research and teaching of the institute are Processes in Mobile Machines, Mobile Hydraulics, Driveline Technology, Vehicles and Systems as well as Assistance and Robotic Systems.
 In the lectures as well as in the research projects fundamental and practical issues are covered equally.
 The applied methods comprise modeling and simulation, laboratory investigations and field tests.

-The main research objectives of the Institute of internal combustion engines (ivb) are the development and research of combustion processes for conventional and alternative fuels, of gas exchange, charge and exhaust gas aftertreatment systems.
+The main research objectives of the Institute of Internal Combustion Engines and Fuel Cells (ivb) are the development and research of combustion processes for conventional and alternative fuels, of gas exchange, charge and exhaust gas aftertreatment systems.
 Engines are investigated in connection with the vehicle-system to optimize the thermal vehicle management.
 Operating strategies for hybrid vehicles are investigated with focus on the reduction of emissions and fuel consumption.
 Therefore research is being conducted on engine management by in cylinder pressure measurements, exhaust gas recirculation, high pressure charging of vehicle engines and optimization of the combustion process on DI-Otto- and Diesel-engines.
 With different research projects all phases of the engine development process from conceptioning over simulation and design to testing are covered at the institute of internal combustion engines.
 The teaching activity comprehends eleven lecture modules.
 Four base-modules include the fundamentals, working process, combustion and emissions and design of combustion engines.
 Seven modules contain topics on a higher degree of specialization that are partly held by guest lecturers.
 The ivb is a member of the Automotive Research Centre Niedersachsen.

 Retroactive to 01.01.2022, the Institute for Transport Safety and Automation Systems has been renamed: Institute for Intermodal Transport and Logistics Systems